CardiffMathematicsCodeClub/CardiffMathematicsCodeClub.github.io/_drafts/making-an-app-in-python.md

 - FloatLayout
 - RelativeLayout

-Of the different layouts in our we used box the most and grid for tables.
+Of the different layouts in our we used boxlayout the most and grid for tables.

-When using muiltple widgets you form a widget tree where there is a root widget which is usally a layout.

-Kivy includes examples of how to use each of the widgets.
-I would recommened looking through these to identify the best widget to use for each element of the app.

 ## Kv Language

 Kivy uses it's own [Kv Language](http://kivy.org/docs/guide/lang.html) in order to create widget trees.
 When testing out different layouts using the Kv language makes it easier for you to experment with different widgets.